wthidden/galaxy-one/ADMIN_COMMANDS.md

 - Backup all current data
 - Clear all games, accounts, and state
 - Optionally restart the server

+**Note**: This only works for local development, not Docker deployments.

 ## CLI Commands